blouyakis/emt_basic/module_1_test.md

 · Carefully move the patient using full c-spine precautions.

 **Back**
-**Answer:** Carefully move the patient using full c-spine precautions.
+**Answer:** Move the patient out of the car as quickly as possible, in the direction of the long axis of the body.
 ---

 ### Q83 🟢